neondatabase/website/content/docs/guides/vercel.md

 1. Navigate to this URL: [https://vercel.com/integrations/neon/new](https://vercel.com/integrations/neon/new).
 1. Follow the prompts.
 When you reach the **Integrate Neon** dialog, select the Vercel project you want to add the integration to.
 Vercel projects that are already integrated with Neon are identified as `CONNECTED`.
    ![Confirm integration settings](/docs/guides/vercel_add_new_project.png)
 1. Continue following the prompts to complete the setup.
 These are the same steps described above, in [Add the Neon integration](#add-the-neon-vercel-integration).
-When you select a Neon project to connect to, be sure to select one that is not already connected to a Vercel project, as you cannot connect a Vercel project to multiple Neon projects or vice versa.
+When you select a Neon project to connect to, make sure to select one that is not already connected to a Vercel project, as you cannot connect a Vercel project to multiple Neon projects or vice versa.

 ## Manage the integration in Vercel